 Morris was married to the late Dr. William R. Morris and is the parent of one adult son.

-Michele S. Warman is Executive Vice President, Chief Operating Officer, General Counsel and Secretary of the Andrew W. Mellon Foundation.
+Previously, Ms. Warman served as Executive Vice President, Chief Operating Officer, General Counsel and Secretary of the Andrew W. Mellon Foundation.
 Ms. Warman oversees the Foundation’s overall operations and legal affairs, including finance, grant management, and human resources, and is secretary to the Board of Trustees.
 Ms. Warman works closely with the Foundation’s president, board, and staff in the day-to-day management of the Foundation and in setting overall direction.

 Ms. Warman received an A.B. from Princeton University in 1982, where she received the M. Taylor Pyne Honor Prize, the university’s highest undergraduate distinction, an M.A. from the University of Oxford, which she attended as a Rhodes Scholar, and a J.D. from Harvard Law School in 1988, where she was an editor of the Harvard Law Review.